If the marginal utility of a commodity is equal to its pr...

 The price a consumer is willing to pay for a good depends on his marginal utility, the marginal utility declines with each additional unit of consumption, according to the law of diminishing marginal utility.
 Therefore, the price is equal to the marginal utility

-Creation of money by commercial bank is done by ...
+The value of money is best determined by ...